Introduces partitioned model to organise and represent multiple models.

 The model name

-A super set of all machine learning model attributes referenced by all partitions (signature)
+A super set of all mining model attributes referenced by all partitions (signature)

 A common set of user-defined column transformations